tatomyr/purity/README.md

 import {init, render} from 'https://tatomyr.gitlab.io/purity/purity.js'
 ```

 Next, you init the app with some default state.
-This will return a bunch of mehtods you can use in your app:
+This will return a bunch of methods you can use in your app:

 ```js
 const {mount, getState, setState} = init(defaultState)